mearley24/ai-inventory-app/README.md

 - **Excel/CSV:** XLSX library for file imports
 - **Icons:** Expo Vector Icons (Ionicons)

-## Performance Optimizations ⚡ NEW!
+## Performance Optimizations ⚡ UPDATED!

 The app has been optimized for maximum speed and responsiveness: